 notify-keyspace-events ExA

 Here, we configure Redis to dispatch notifications for expired and evicted keys.
-The official Redis documentation is a comprehensive resource if you want more information on event notifications and the choices available.
+The official Redis documentation is a comprehensive resource for more information on event notifications and available choices.

 loglevel notice

-In this scenario, we set the logging level to ‘notice’, the default setting.
-The options available include ‘debug’, ‘verbose’, ‘notice’, and ‘warning’.
-You should adjust the logging level to best fit your needs.
+We’ve set the default logging level to ‘notice’.
+Other options are ‘debug’, ‘verbose’, ‘notice’, and ‘warning’.
+Choose the level that best suits your needs.

 sudo systemctl restart redis-server